DonQuinleone/ReleasesCSVtoHTML/README.md

 ## Usage

-Open the script and define your output directory (`$outdir`).
-Make sure that this exists.

-Then, make the script executable and pass in your pipe-delimited CSV as the first argument of the script:
+Then, make the script executable and pass in both your output directory (as an absolute path without a trailing slash) and your pipe-delimited CSV as arguments:

 ```
 chmod +x convert.sh
-./convert.sh your-data.csv
+./convert.sh /path/to/output your-data.csv
 ```